-Early years PEPs should focus on identifying learning and development gaps and setting SMART targets, with the aim of 'plugging' those gaps to support the child to reach age related or above age expectations and development goals, when eligible, Early Years Pupil Premium should be used to support with this process.
+Early years PEPs should focus on identifying learning and development gaps and setting SMART targets, with the aim of 'plugging' these gaps to support the child to reach agerelated or above age-related expectations and development goals.
+When eligible, Early Years Pupil Premium should be used to support with this process.